JonathanVSV/AGBLiDAR/README.md

 3. Template.
 Contains the template for the styles used to render the word document.

 4. international-journal-of-digital-earth.
 Is the file that indicates how the references should be formatted.

+5. Trackdown script to update files in Google Drive.
+This is a package that allows uploading an md and docx documents to drive.